 The Secretary of the Interior has assigned to the National Park Service coordinating responsibilities for operating committees that have some connection to the NPS mission.
 Coordination is often carried out by NPS staff at the park or regional office level.
 The Office of Policy works closely with the park or region to process nominations for appointment by the Secretary and to prepare a charter under which the committee will function.
 Some of the operating committees that the NPS is responsible for take the form of commissions that have some degree of planning and management responsibilities for designated National Heritage Areas.
 Through its National Heritage Areas Program, the National Park Service provides technical assistance as well as financial assistance to National Heritage Areas for a limited number of years following designation.
 More information about National Heritage Areas can be found at http://www.nps.gov/history/heritageareas/.

 The following is a list of current operating committees for which the NPS has coordinating responsibility.

-The Keweenaw National Historical Park Advisory Commission provides leadership, education and financial support for the protection, preservation and interpretation of resources related to the story of copper mining on Michigan's Keweenaw Peninsula.
-The seven-member Commission was established in 1992 by Section 9 of Public Law 102-543, and as amended in 1999 by Public Law 106-134.
+The Keweenaw National Historical Park Advisory Commission provides leadership, education and financial support for the protection, preservation and interpretation of resources related to the story of copper mining on Michigan’s Keweenaw Peninsula.
+The seven-member Commission was established in 1992 by section 9 of Public Law 102-543, as amended in 1999 by Public Law 106-134.
 There is no statutory termination date for the Commission.
 Charter